Ukrainian-History/whisper-pilot/README.md

 https://github.com/sul-dlss/whisper-pilot/blob/83292dc8f32bc30a003d0e71362ad12733f66473/transcribe/whisper.py#L27-L33

-I guess these could have been command line options or a separate configuration file, but we knew what we wanted to test.
+These could have been command line options or a separate configuration file, but we knew what we wanted to test.
 This is where to make adjustments if you do want to test additional Whisper options.

 ## Setup